 What To Expect

-Other than requiring closer monitoring, trial of labor after cesarean, or TOLAC labor, is the same as normal labor.
+A trial of labor after cesarean, or TOLAC labor, is the same as normal labor.
 But you and the baby will be watched more closely.
-During early labor, a woman can remain as active and mobile as she wants.
-There are no specific restrictions for TOLAC until active labor begins.
-During the active period of labor, continuous fetal heart monitoring is done to watch for early signs of fetal distress or uterine rupture.
-(For more information, see Exams and Tests.)
+During early labor, you can be as active as you want.
+There are no specific limits for TOLAC until active labor starts.
+During the active part of labor, electronic fetal monitoring is used to watch for early signs of problems.

-If you are attempting trial of labor and you've never had a vaginal birth, your labor will be like a first-time labor.
+If you are doing a trial of labor and you've never had a vaginal birth, your labor will be like a first-time labor.
 This is also true if your previous cesarean was done early in labor.

 Medicines for starting or strengthening a trial of labor

-As the end of pregnancy nears, the cervix normally becomes soft and begins to open (dilate) and thin (efface), preparing for labor and delivery.
-When labor does not naturally start on its own, labor may be started artificially (induced).
+As the end of pregnancy nears, the cervix normally becomes soft.
+It starts to open (dilate) and thin (efface) to prepare for labor and delivery.
+If labor doesn't start on its own, it may be started artificially (induced).

-Some doctors avoid the use of any medicine to start (induce) a trial of labor, because they are concerned about uterine rupture.
-Other doctors are comfortable with the careful use of oxytocin (Pitocin) to start labor when the cervix is soft and opening (dilating).
+Some doctors avoid the use of any medicine to start (induce) a trial of labor.
+That's because they are concerned that the uterus may break open (rupture).
+Other doctors are comfortable with the careful use of oxytocin (Pitocin) to start labor if the cervix is soft and dilating.

-If your labor slows or stops progressing, your doctor may use oxytocin to strengthen (augment) contractions.
+If your labor slows or stops progressing, your doctor may use oxytocin to strengthen your contractions.

-As with most vaginal births, most women who choose VBAC can safely use pain medicine during labor.
+As with most vaginal births, you can safely use pain medicine during labor.

-- Local anesthesia, which numbs the small area where the medicine is injected.
+- Local anesthesia.
+It numbs the small area where the medicine is injected.

 Vaginal birth after cesarean (VBAC) recovery is similar to recovery after any vaginal birth.
-After a vaginal delivery, the mother and baby can usually go home within 24 to 48 hours.
-By comparison, recovery from a cesarean section requires 2 to 4 days in the hospital and a period of limited activity as the incision heals.
+After a vaginal birth, you most likely can go home within 24 to 48 hours.
+Recovery from a C-section requires 2 to 4 days in the hospital.
+You'll also need a time of limited activity as the incision heals.

 The overall risk of infection is low for both vaginal and cesarean deliveries.
-But it is lower after a vaginal birth.
-Before you leave the hospital, you will receive a list of signs of infection to watch for in the first few weeks after delivery.
+But it's lower after a vaginal birth.
+Before you leave the hospital, you will get a list of signs of infection to watch for in the first few weeks after the birth.

 To learn more about Healthwise, visit Healthwise.org.